modir/using-laminas-framework-book/version2/docs/doctrine.md

 Now you are able to type MySQL client commands (like `show databases`, `show tables`, etc.) or SQL queries (like `SELECT` or `INSERT`) at the MySQL prompt  and see their output.

-I> If you want to quit of the MySQL prompt, type `quit` and press Enter.
+> If you want to quit of the MySQL prompt, type `quit` and press Enter.

 ### Creating New Database